ankane/pgsync/README.md

 - Write, clarify, or fix documentation
 - Suggest or add new features

-To get started with development and testing:
+To get started with development:

 ```sh
 git clone https://github.com/ankane/pgsync.git